7 Tips for Small Bathroom Organization

 When you’re really cramped for space consider using a hook for the hand towel above the sink, and a rail of hooks for multiple towels for family members.

-6.Use the back of the door as a prime storage area
+6.Use the back of the door organization units as extra storage

 Don’t forget the back of the door!
-There are some amazing over the door organization systems if you are interested in more storage space.
+There are some amazing back of the door organization systems if you are interested in more storage space.

 Or just adding a hook for bathrobes or multiple hooks for towels can free up some well needed space.